 - Triggering a sensation of fullness which reduces your appetite.

-While high levels of the hormone do not seem to have an adverse effect on the body, low levels are common in individuals who are obese.
+While high levels of the hormone do not seem to have an adverse effect on the body, low levels are common in individuals who have obesity.
 These individuals may have difficulty losing weight and experience increased appetite.

 Is This an Emergency?